-We’re partnered with seven local schools across our four participating countries.
-Pupils are developing their own individual or group projects and blog posts inspired by our sources, findings, and project-organised field trips to museums and other heritage venues, and will share their work at a virtual schools conference.
+We partnered with seven local schools across our four countries.
+Participating pupils developed their own individual or group projects and blog posts inspired by our sources, findings, and project-organised field trips to museums and other heritage venues, and shared their work at a virtual schools conference.

 Laura, kitchen coordinator at York Mansion House, demonstrates historical chocolate recipes for our UK pupils in November 2019.

 We’re a group of 20 pupils from years 9, 10, and 11 (two participants are even younger), supervised by history teacher Sabine Conrad, and all of us are very interested in both English and the humanities.
 We meet outside of regular lessons once a week to work on our intoxicant-related project, which focuses on the social status of and attitudes towards people who took drugs in the early modern period, or consume drugs today.
 We’re planning to create a diary written in English by children from that period.

 Gymnasium Neu Wulmstorf

 We’re nine students in years 10, 11, and 12 who find the combination of history and documentary making exciting.
 Supervised by history teacher Frank Schmekel, we’re going to explore the history of drugs in Hamburg and thus a theme that we would otherwise not encounter in school.
 We’re excited about exchanging ideas with other schools, museums, and historians in a European project, and putting our new findings into an entertaining form: short documentary films that give an insight into the historical dimension, while not forgetting the consequences for the present.